javadalmasi/Thumbs/README.md

 ls -la test.jpg
 ```

-### Example with Real YouTube ID
+### Example with Real Source ID

-To generate an encoded ID for testing, you would need to use the Encode function with a real YouTube ID.
-For example, for the YouTube ID "dQw4w9WgXcQ", you would encode it using the secret key to get a 12-character encoded ID.
+To generate an encoded ID for testing, you would need to use the Encode function with a real source ID.
+For example, for the source ID "dQw4w9WgXcQ", you would encode it using the secret key to get a 12-character encoded ID.

 ## License